liblit/demangle-mode/README.md

 who turns on `demangle-mode` without `font-lock-mode`, then sees nothing happen.

-Running `c++filt` once per symbol is too slow.
-Instead, we demangle in an asynchronous background process.
+Running an external demangler command once per symbol is too slow.
+Instead, we demangle in asynchronous background processes.
 This boosts performance but complicates the implementation.
 Demangling directly within Emacs would be clean and fast.
 Unfortunately, I know of no pure Emacs Lisp implementation of name demangling and do not wish to create one myself.
 Demanglers as C libraries do exist, but Emacs offers no in-process way to call into such a library.

 ## Project Status at a Glance